jmdaemon/shortpath/README.md

 - Enable feature to expand and fold environment variables.
 - Use custom GAT iterator to simplify expand_shortpath

+- Create feature to detect shortpaths that don't exist on disk

+- Parsing of the shortpath aliases is very hacky.
+One solution is to upgrade to a proper Lexer Token Parser.
+    This new parser would be required to:
+    - Iterate through nested shortpaths
+    Additional, this parser could make it easier to:
+    - Detect shortpaths that don't exist
+        - In this case, shortpath could continue to the next path on erroring out.
+    - Incorporate more complex shortpath replacements
+    - Be more efficient & use less memory on the stack.
+    - Incorporate nesting limit sizes `alias_nest_limit=3` as a config option.
+    - Offer easier means of exposing & exporting the shortpaths to disk

+- Add custom option configurations.
+Some ideas for config options:
+    - `alias_nest_limit`: Set nesting limit for parsing shortpaths
+    - `strict`: Error and terminate immediately on the first invalid shortpath
+    - `allow_env_var_aliases`: Allow/disallow using environment variables in name paths
+    - `allow_env_vars []`: Allows only the specified environment variables to filter.

+- Decrease SLOC count.
+For a project of this size, it shouldn't be 1K SLOC.
+    There is a lot of duplicate code, and code that generally doesn't make sense/doesn't do what is intended.
+    Maybe after the parser upgrade this will be halved or even reduced by a higher percent?

 - More unit tests, more refactoring.

 ## Binary